SerhiiOsmolovskyi/SerhiiOsmolovskyi/README.md

 **Certified Digital Marketing Professional**
 *Digital Marketing Institute, Ireland*
 _Jun 2022 – Sep 2022_

 **Master’s Degree, Management of Import-Export Activities**
 *National Metallurgical Academy of Ukraine*
+_Sep 2007 – Jul 2013_

+Feel free to connect with me on LinkedIn or reach out via email for any collaborations, opportunities, or questions!

+**Master’s Degree, Management of Import-Export Activities**
+*National Metallurgical Academy of Ukraine*